apiflask/apiflask/docs/openapi.md

 !!! note "Code-first or Design-first"

     There are two approaches when working with OpenAPI: Code-first and Design-first.
-    APIFlask currently only supports the last way.
+    APIFlask currently only supports the first way.
 It generates the OpenAPI spec for you after you write the code.
 We will try to support the Design-first approach after the 1.0 version is released.